Working Remotely: Managing Your Team Effectively

 Be prepared to change priorities.

-In times of uncertainty and volatility like we are in now priorities may change quickly.
+In times of uncertainty and volatility, priorities may change quickly.
 What made sense yesterday may not make sense today.
 Be ready to change direction when needed and make sure your team is aware of this.

 Have a regular time when the whole team gets together on-line.